the backyard vegetable

 During the year of 2012 this yard produced more than 590kg of food, with a value of almost $1800 (prices based on conventional produce from our local greengrocer.
 Organic prices would be at least double that.)

-For this year to November the garden has produced over 390kg of food, including eggs, with a value of about $1700.
+For 2013 the garden has produced over 430kg of food, plus nearly 19 dozen eggs, with a total value of more than $1900.

-Despite having an intensively gardened property, our mains water use is 90 litres per person per day because we use rainwater and re-use grey water.
+Despite having an intensively gardened property, our average mains water use is 90 litres per person per day because we use rainwater and re-use grey water and because the soil is very rich in organic matter.

 The gardener juggles family responsibilities and work as well, so producing these amounts of food is clearly not a full time occupation.